peikunyang/QCNN_SBVS/README.md

 # QCNN_SBVS
  Quantum Convolution for Structure-Based Virtual Screening
-# Occupancy and Binding Free Energy Prediction

-This project aims to use PyTorch to train models for predicting occupancy and binding free energy.

 ## Project Directory Structure
 - **1_database/1_structure**: Contains occupancy data for training and testing.